-If you want to beat the heat, the coolest temperatures can be found in the Bahamas, while heat seekers should head to Trinidad and Tobago for the best chance of a scorcher.
+Depending on the island, April temperatures in the Caribbean vary from daytime highs in the upper 80s Fahrenheit to evening lows in the 70s Fahrenheit.
+If you want to beat the heat, the coolest temperatures can usually be found in the Bahamas, while heat seekers should head to Trinidad and Tobago for the best chance of a scorcher.

-What to Wear and What to Pack
+What to Pack

 When packing for your Caribbean trip, you will want to bring a bathing suit, of course, as well as loose-fitting cotton or linen layers to keep you cool during the day.
 Flip-flops are also a must, and in case you want to do adventure activities, you will need sneakers, socks, and athletic clothing.
 Above all, do not forget to bring plenty of sunscreen, a hat, and sunglasses, as these items are marked up significantly in hotels and local shops.

 For more casual evenings, pack a light sweater and long pants or comfortable maxi dress.
 You will also want dressier clothes if you plan on visiting a nice restaurant or exploring the nightlife, as many have dress codes.
 For nights you plan on going out, you will need more formal footwear such as nice, heeled sandals or pumps for ladies, and closed toe dress shoes for men.